cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/cui-wallet/exit.md

 Congratulations!
 Now we've developed a CUI Plasma Wallet with basic functions from deposit to exit!

-Once again, this tutorial is very simple implementation.
-This wallet is not near production quality.
-We need a lot more work to make it ready for the Mainnet usage.
+Once again, this tutorial and the framework is not production-ready yet.
+Please refrain from using it on the main net until we announce the alpha version and it is ready for production use.

-By the way, we really appriciate your interest in [framework name].
-Looking forward to seeing your next project running on [framework name].
+We really appreciate your interest in [framework name] from the early stage and look forward to seeing your next project built with [framework name].

 Please let us know on [Telegram](https://t.me/cryptoeocnomicslab) if you have any questions.